alienworks/neo-matrix/CSharp/README.md

 6. Execute the command line: `Update-Database`, and then check the database whether the data tables are created.

 7. Run the console.

+### Validation Progress

+1. Send Http request and check if Http status is OK in a limit of TIMEOUT.

+2. Try to deserialize the Http response and check if the content is a valid format of JSON.

+3. Check if the JSON is in the contemplation of what the *appsettings.json* defines.